AnthonyCK/Heilbronn_MDP_2024/README.md

 ## Heilbronn Summer School 2024 - MDP
-Repository for implementation of exercises for the MDP course.
+Repository for implementations of exercises for the MDP course.